-No students may go on a day trip or overnight visit without parents having given informed written consent by completing a paper/online consent form.
+No students may go on a day trip or overnight visit without parents having given informed written consent by completing an online consent form.
 Houseparent consent is not an acceptable alternative for parental informed consent.
-In exceptional circumstances, it is acceptable for Trip Leaders to contact a parent by telephone to gain informed consent, however this should not be the norm, and they should record which parent they spoke to, together with the date and time of the call.
-This information should be stored with all other completed consent forms.
+In exceptional circumstances, it is acceptable for group leaders to contact a parent by telephone to gain informed consent, however this should not be the norm, and they should record which parent they spoke to, together with the date and time of the call.
+This information should be stored with all other completed consent forms in the trip folder.